connext/IRCs/2-onchain-interactions.md

 - Does the browser wallet run a chain service?
 Or will the browser rely on an http server running a chain watcher?
 - Does retry-on-certain-errors really require any user-provided constructor args?
 Ideally we'll be able to make reasonable assumptions w/out requiring anything from the user (eg always retry if nonce error & never retry if insufficient funds).
 - What are the pros/cons of giving the onchain service a `registerChannel(channelId)` method vs providing a `channelId` in the constructor?
 Are there any cases where we'd want to start watching arbitrary channel ids after the onchain service has been created?
+- Should we have one `OnchainService` per chain or give `OnchainService` a set of providers keyed by chainId?
+- Should the `OnchainService` have a concept of a channel wallet?
+Or should it accept any channel through `registerChannel` and allow the application to handle service <--> wallet communication?
+- Are methods like `getEvents` or `getLatestEvent` useful for the channel wallet?

 ## Overview